You want smart political talk without the meltdowns?

 I think they've lost trust, and I don't think they have the ability to get it back anymore.

-Well, I listened to your list of of stories that they did a poor job on, and and and as you said, not just because they were lazy or they didn't, you know, get out get get up and be aggressive, but because of of of a desire to see keep Donald Trump from winning.
+And as you said, not just because they were lazy or they didn't get up and be aggressive, but because of a desire to keep Donald Trump from winning.

-And it was like I mean, this is an offense.
+And it was like, I mean, this is an offense.

 It was such a partial list.

-I I think the influence could come back, but it would require a level of acknowledgement of what they did and why that I think is probably beyond most of them.
+I think the influence could come back, but it would require a level of acknowledgement of what they did and why that I think is probably beyond most of them.

 He didn't do the why, right?

-He just said we fell short, I fell short.
+He just said, we fell short, I fell short.

-But part of the when did you first notice his decline?
+When did you first notice his decline?

 Because I noticed it and was talking about it before the 2020 election.